-The animal model comprised rats of the Wistar strain (18 rats, aged 10-11 weeks, with the average weight of 190-280 g).
-During the experiment, the rats had free access to food and water, 12-hour shifts of light and dark, air temperature ranged 20-23°C, and humidity was $60\% \pm 10\%$.
-The rats were divided into two experimental groups (n = 9).
-Six rats (three from each group) were sacrificed after seven, 15 and 30 days.
-Subcutaneous implantation of polyethylene tubes (length 10 mm, inner diameter 1 mm) was conducted, up to half filled with tested materials (ALBO-CA in group I, ALBO-CSHA in group II) and half empty.
-The empty half of the tube was the negative control.
+The animal model were rats of Wistar strain (18 rats, aged from 10 to 11 weeks, average weight from 190 to 280 g).
+During the experiment rats had free access to food and water, a 12-hour shift of light and dark, air temperature ranged from 20 to 23 °C, and humidity $60\% \pm 10\%$.
+Rats were divided into two experimental groups (n = 9).
+6 rats (3 from both groups) were sacrificed after 7, 15 and 30 days.
+Subcutaneous implantation of polyethylene tubes (length 10 mm, inner diameter 1 mm) was conducted, up to half filled with tested materials (ALBO-CA I group, ALBO-CSHA II group) and half empty.
+An empty half of the tube was a negative control.
 Two tubes were placed on the back of each rat, on the right side of the tube with the tested material, and on the left side of the spinal column of the tube with the MTA (positive control).
-The tubes were oriented so that the material was always turned toward the head, and the empty part of the tube to the tail.
+Tubes were oriented so that the material was always turned to the head, and the empty part of the tube to the tail.

-Before the surgical procedure, the rats were put under general anesthesia (ketamine, 90 mg / kg of body weight, Ketamine Hydrochloride Injection USP, Rotexmedica GmbH Arzneimittelwerk, Trittau, Germany, in combination with xylazine, 5 mg / kg of body weight, 2% Xylazine, Cp Pharma, Bergdorf, Germany).
+Before the surgical procedure, rats were introduced to general anesthesia (Ketamin 90 mg / kg body weight, Ketamine Hydrochloride Injection USP Rotexmedica-Germany in combination with Xylazine 5 mg / kg body weight 2% Xylazine, Cp Pharma, Bergdorf, Germany).

-Preparation of the operational field was carried out, and then a blunt dissection, right and left of the spinal column, two pockets about 15 mm deep were formed.
-Sterile polyethylene tubes, previously filled with freshly mixed test materials, were placed in the pockets in this way.
+Preparation of the operational field was carried out, and then a blunt dissection, right and left of the spinal column, two pockets of depth about 15 mm were formed.
+Sterile polyethylene tubes, previously filled with freshly mixed test materials, are placed in the pockets in this way.
 After that, the wound was sewed.
-The individual knotted seam was applied.
+An individual knotted seam was applied.

-After the operation, the animals were placed in one cage in the controlled environment, with controlled diet and daily professional care.
+After the operation animals were placed in one cage in the controlled environment, with controlled diet and daily professional care.

 Animal health control was carried out three times a day.
-Six animals were sacrificed in each observation period (seven, 15, 30 days).
-For this purpose, intravenous injection of pentobarbital (pentobarbital sodium salt, 100 mg/ ml, Sigma-Aldrich Chemie GmbH, Steinheim, Germany) was used.
+Six animals were sacrificed in each observation period (7, 15, 30 days).
+For this purpose, intravenous injection of Pentobarbitol (Pentobarbital sodium salt 100mg / ml, Sigma-Aldrich Chemie GmbH, Steinheim, Germany) was used.